 Yes, fruits are easy to come by and are a great way to enrich your sheep’s diet with antioxidants, vitamins and minerals.

-There is, however, one caveat; you need to serve fruits in moderation.
+There is, however, one caveat; you need to serve your goats fruits in moderation.
 Too much will cause some pretty serious health problems for the animal.

 What Fruits can Sheep Eat?